 Use a rubber spatula (instead of the whisk) to mix them into the batter.

-They add an extra dose of chocolate flavor to the crumb, and also some crunch to the muffin tops, and who doesn't like that, right?
+They add an extra dose of chocolate flavor to the crumb and also some crunch to the muffin tops.
+Who doesn't like that?

 Type of chocolate chips to use: I like the regular morsels or chunks, but you can use mini chocolate chips; they will be less noticeable when you bite.